 In his article here he notes that many MSBs have comprehensive compliance programs and are far less risky than some other financial institutions.

 As with any sector there are a broad range of actors.
-Picking the diamonds out of the rough through the application of targetted processes and platforms is the opportunity Fintech Bank is addressing.
+Picking the diamonds out of the rough through the application of targeted processes and platforms is the opportunity Fintech Bank is addressing.

 A handful of lending companies are tapping into the trend let their affluent clients take quick thousand-dollar or million-dollar loans with high-end collectibles as collateral.
 That’s far greater than the average loan size of $150, according to the National Pawnbrokers Association.
 Business owners say the way the luxury goods-backed loans are growing points less to the financial distress associated with pawn shops and more to seize money-making opportunities.